tritonas00/system-tar-and-restore/README.md

 For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.

-Also recommended subvolume name is: __active.
+Recommended subvolume name is: __active.

+When using LVM, it also recommended to have a seperate /boot partition.

-The system that runs the script and the target system (the one we want to restore), must have the same architecture (for chroot to work).
+The system that runs the script and the target system (the one you want to restore), must have the same architecture (for chroot to work).

 The script will ask for: